“Nare Head is over three hundred feet high and it’s cliffs bristle with slaty fangs . . .” AG Folliott-Stokes, 1928

 A Treasure Island

 Nare Head and Gull Rock have one more claim to fame.
 When the Walt Disney movie version of Robert Louis Stevenson’s Treasure Island was filmed in 1950 it featured some wonderful Cornish scenery.
-The locations used included Pill Creek on the Helford River, the Falmouth River, the Carrick Roads and Gull Rock.
+The locations used included Pill Creek, the Helford River, the Falmouth River, the Carrick Roads and Gull Rock.

 The film which stared Robert Newton received rave reviews at the time and makes fun watching today.
 It was Disney first all live action movie and of course Cornwall made the perfect playground for pirates.